Forgiveness in Marriage and Life

 Finally: Move Forward

-After Howard moved back home and we went to more than a year a counseling, things were not all rosy.
-We had many rough years learning to trust again.
-We moved.
-We changed jobs.
-Our kids graduated from high school and then college.
+We had many rough years learning to trust each other again.
+During those years, we moved a few times.
+We both changed jobs.
+Our sons graduated from high school and then college.
 We talked and talked and talked.
 And now we’re here.

 My final encouragement for you – don’t let offenses, hurt, pain, and unforgiveness derail your life.
 Be strong – only the strong can forgive.
 Be bold enough to love again.
 And trust God to turn all the pain into something beautiful.